This post may contain affiliate links. Please see my disclosure policy for details.

 How to take photos of yourself using your camera in Burst mode

 This is similar to a timer.
 But, instead of taking one photo, it takes multiple photos in a really short space of time!
-I.e. 10 shots in 2 seconds.
+I.e. 10 photos in 2 seconds.

-What this means is that it will take multiple photos for you in one sitting so you have a better chance of getting the shot.
-For example, if you were twirling around in your dress or skirt, the burst mode would capture that better in 5 shots a second than just one shot per second.
+What this means is that it will take multiple photos for you in one sitting so you have a better chance.
+For example, if you were twirling around in your dress or skirt, the burst mode would capture that better in 5 photos a second than just one photo per second.

 - Firstly, I set up my tripod and mount my camera

 - Then, I connect my camera to my smartphone via the Olympus App